nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add a student**

 **Preconditions**
-* User has the student’s details, i.e. name, gender, contact, classes, subject, email, address, attendance, next of kin and emergency contact
+* User has the student’s details, i.e. name, gender, contact, classes, subject, email, address, attendance, next of kin and emergency contact.

 **MSS**

-1. Teacher enters the add student command
+1. Teacher enters the add student command.
-2. EduConnect verifies the command inputs
+2. EduConnect verifies the command inputs.
-3. EduConnect adds the student’s contact details to the address book
+3. EduConnect adds the student’s contact details to the address book.
-4. EduConnect displays a success message
+4. EduConnect displays a success message.

     Use case ends.

 **Extensions**

 * 2a.
-Required parameter(s) missing in command format
+Required parameter(s) missing in command format.
   * 2a1.
 EduConnect displays an error message.

     Use case ends.

 * 2b.
-Invalid/Unsupported parameter tag used
+Invalid/Unsupported parameter tag used.
   * 2b1.
 EduConnect displays an error message.

     Use case ends.

 * 2c.
-Invalid argument for a parameter given
+Invalid argument for a parameter given.
   * 2c1.
-EduConnect displays an error message, e.g. “Names should only contain alphanumeric characters and spaces, and it should not be blank”
+EduConnect displays an error message, e.g. “Names should only contain alphanumeric characters and spaces, and it should not be blank”.

     Use case ends.

 * 2d.
-Existing contact or email given
+Existing contact or email given.
   * 2d1.
-EduConnect displays an error message, e.g. “This student already exists in the address book”
+EduConnect displays an error message, e.g. “This student already exists in the address book”.

     Use case ends.